bennotkin/city-scan-frontend/README.gcloud.md

 gsutil mb -l us-central1 gs://$BUCKET
 ```

-Within the bucket, make a subdirectory for each city (we may want to go to one bucket per city in the end), with the naming format YYYY-MM-country-city
+Within the bucket, make a subdirectory for each city (we may want to go to one bucket per city in the end), with the naming format YYYY-MM-country-city.
+We use `gsutil rsync` to match the contents of the bucket to `mnt/`.
+(See `rsync` [documentation](https://cloud.google.com/storage/docs/gsutil/commands/rsync).)

 ```sh
 mkdir -p mnt/$CITY_DIR
 mkdir -p mnt/$CITY_DIR/01-user-input